 Password spray investigation

-This article provides guidance on identifying and investigating password spray attacks within your organization and take the required remedial action to protect information and minimize further risks.
+This article provides guidance on identifying and investigating password spray attacks within your organization and taking the required remediation actions to protect information and minimize further risks.

 This article contains the following sections:

-- Checklist: Contains a list of tasks for each of the steps in the flow chart.
-This checklist can be helpful in highly regulated environments to verify what you have done or simply as a quality gate for yourself.
+• Checklist: Contains a list of tasks for each of the steps in the flow chart.
+This checklist can be helpful in highly regulated environments to verify what you did or simply as a quality gate for yourself.

-- References: Contains additional reading and reference materials.
+• References: Contains more reading and reference materials.

 Prerequisites

-Before starting the investigation, make sure you have completed the setup for logs and alerts and additional system requirements.
+Before starting the investigation, make sure you have completed the setup for logs and alerts and other system requirements.

-For Azure AD monitoring follow our recommendations and guidance in our Azure AD SecOps Guide.
+For Microsoft Entra monitoring, follow our recommendations and guidance in our Microsoft Entra SecOps Guide.

 Event logging on ADFS 2016

 By default, the Microsoft Active Directory Federation Services (ADFS) in Windows Server 2016 has a basic level of auditing enabled.
 With basic auditing, administrators can see five or less events for a single request.
-Set logging to the highest level and send the AD FS (& security) logs to a SIEM to correlate with AD authentication as well as Azure AD.
+Set logging to the highest level and send the AD FS (& security) logs to a SIEM to correlate with AD authentication and Microsoft Entra ID.

-To view the current auditing level, you can use this PowerShell command:
+To view the current auditing level, use this PowerShell command:

 Get-AdfsProperties

-This table contains the auditing levels that are available.
+This table lists the auditing levels that are available.

 To raise or lower the auditing level, use this PowerShell command: